linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Lectures on Valuation and Security Analysis.md

 # We can forecast free cash flows by forecasting growth in profits 'g' and the reinvestment rate 'b'.

 Example: Consider two firms A and B with the same operating risks and capital structure.
 Assume that inflation is close to zero (to avoid any inflation induced growth).
-Both firms are expected to earn net operating profits after taxes (NOPAT) of  $100 in Year 1.
-If the two firms do not invest in new assets, both will continue to earn$ 100 for ever.
+Both firms are expected to earn net operating profits after taxes (NOPAT) of  \$100 in Year 1.
+If the two firms do not invest in new assets, both will continue to earn\$ 100 for ever.
 The WACC for both firms is 8%.

 NaN.
 Assume that Firm A reinvests  $15\%$  of its NOPAT in new investments and earns  $20\%$  return on them.
 Firm B, however, earns only  $10\%$  return on new investments.
 If firm B wants to achieve the same growth in profits as firm A, what percentage of its NOPAT should it reinvest each year?
 Which firm will have more free cash flows and which firm will be more valuable?
 NaN.
 Suppose now Firm A and Firm B have the same return on new investments equal to  $20\%$ .
 Firm A reinvests at a rate of  $30\%$  a year.
 However, Firm B does not face the same investment opportunities as Firm A and can reinvest only  $15\%$  a year.
 Which firm will have more free cash flows and which firm will be more valuable?